gijookim/kim_etal_GCAM_hydropower_SD/README.md

 # Reproducing the results
 This study consists of two steps:
- 1. Compiling, building, and running Global Change Analysis Model (GCAM), which represents the interactions between socioeconomic-climate-land-energy-water systems.
+ 1. **Compiling, building, and running Global Change Analysis Model (GCAM)**, which represents the interactions between socioeconomic-climate-land-energy-water systems.
 In order to replicate aour experiment, the user should use GCAM with endogenous representation of hydropower with climate change impact feature implemented.
-The model is available 10.5281/zenodo.13863869.
- 2. Analysis

-To run GCAM,

-Any questions regarding this repository should be directed to gijoo.kim@tufts.edu
+ 2. **Querying relevant GCAM outputs** that are further used for analysis.
+We
+ 3. **Reproducing the figures** in the paper using the script in this repository.

+To install and run GCAM scenarios, follow the instructions on https://github.com/JGCRI/gcam-core/releases/tag/gcam-v5.3.
+Be sure to download and compile the model at 10.5281/zenodo.13863869.

 # Contents
 The structure of this repository is as follows:
+1. Data:
+2.
-1. Code
+3. Code

-# References
+# Contact Information
+Any questions regarding this repository should be directed to gijoo.kim@tufts.edu